 1.2.1.
 Experimental setup (Figure 1).
 To enable a field-of-view diameter able to capture the distal radius, distal ulna, carpal bones, and metacarpals as well as a perspective to minimize bony occlusions in various wrist postures, position the image intensifiers (IIs) below the forearms, and set the angle between them at 110&#176; (X-ray sources aimed downward to the corresponding IIs at 55&#176; orientation relative to the ground).

 1.2.1.1.
-Generate the X-rays in continuous mode with an exposure setting ranging from 65 to 75 kV depending on visibility of the bones/implant and 80 mA.
+Generate the X-rays in continuous mode with an exposure setting between 65 to 75 kV, depending on visibility of the bones/implant, and 80 mA.
 Adjust the source-to-image distances of both X-Ray-II pairs at approximately 130 cm, and the source-to-hand distances at 90 cm.

 NOTE: In this study, subjects wore an x-ray protective lead apron, a thyroid collar shield neck cover, and a digital dosimeter in the laboratory.
 All researchers were standing behind a lead shielding glass during the experiment.

 1.2.1.2.
-Place a trestle between IIs, and use it for placement of items (e.g., doorknob, hammer, pitcher) for the volunteers.
+Place a trestle or similar structure between the IIs, and use it for placement of items (e.g., doorknob, hammer, pitcher) for the subjects.

 [Place Figure 1 Here]

 1.2.2.
 Undistortion grid (Figure 2A).
-Because the external electromagnetic fields affect the internal behavior of the X-ray beams (i.e., electron paths), the radiographic images suffer from nonlinear pincushion and S-shaped distortions17.
+Because the external electromagnetic fields affect the behavior of the X-ray beams (i.e., electron paths), the radiographic images suffer from nonlinear pincushion and S-shaped distortions17.
 To remove these distortions, use an image of a flat piece of precision perforated sheet metal (i.e., undistortion grid)18,19.
 Place undistortion grids onto the IIs and capture their images both before and after videoradiography data.
 Save these images as 8-bit TIFF images for both X-ray sources.

 1.2.3.
 Calibration (Figure 2B).
 Calibration of the X-ray sources is necessary to compute the 3D coordinates of the objects (bones or implants)20.
 Use images of a 3D object with a known geometry, which has regularly spaced radio-opaque spheres, to generate a relationship between the X-ray source’s position and orientation in 3D space and the image space (i.e., radiographs).
 A cubical object (i.e., calibration cube) made from acrylic sheets and spacers with steel spheres are effective and accurate for BVR settings19.